AngleProtocol/angle-docs/governance/angle-dao.md

 - Deploy new stablecoins
 - Deploy/revoke new strategies to get yield and choose in which proportions to distribute this yield to SLPs
 - Deploy/revoke collateral types
-- Add/remove incentives on staking contracts
+- Vote for gauge rewards weights
 - Upgrade oracles and other contracts throughout the system
 - Deploy the surplus of the protocol